 We encourage you to make online payments at http://my.northwood.edu (Log in, click on WebAdvisor tab, click on the student section and then choose “Make a payment”).

 Online payments can be made using an electronic check, American Express, Discover, MasterCard or VISA.
 Credit and debit card payments will be assessed a 2.5% service fee.
-Payments can be made in full for each semester in person using check or cash (at campus business office only).
+Payments can be made in full for each semester in person using a check or cash (at campus business office only).